Manage Exchanges: G4

 Affiliation: the form of contact that occurs.

-How it Goes Wrong: primarily due to power exercised at g2.
+How it Goes Wrong: primarily due to power exercised at g2, and also where cooperation is required at g4.

 The 4 Tetradic Groups